Summer is flying by fast, and you’re trying to get last-minute trips in, including visits with your parents and the grandkids.

 Once it’s done, you can enjoy the looks of summer no matter how hot or cold it is outside.

 *Amusements that Never Go Out of Style

 Retro games are the latest hit in store end caps everywhere.
-Some favorites Grandma and Grandpa probably enjoyed as youngsters?
+Some may be favorites Grandma and Grandpa probably enjoyed as youngsters.

 This is a simple game of colorful sticks held in a cluster and dropped to the table.
-All you have to do is try to pick up one stick after the other without moving any of the other ones.
+All you have to do is try to pick up each stick one by one without moving any of the others.